 If using this component for non-UK content:

-If you need to call out non-UK content several times on a page, or you need to call out a singular large amount of non-UK content, you can use the details expander.
+If you need to call out non-UK content several times on a page, or you need to call out a singular large amount of non-UK content, you can use the expander.

-You can use the details expander component to highlight content for a non-UK audience, which is rendered as an expandable inset box.
+You can use the expander component to highlight content for a non-UK audience, which is rendered as an expandable inset box.
 Specify the component in the frontmatter and then include it anywhere in the page.
 Only the title and text parameters are required:

 ---